rapidsai/rmm/README.md

 ```

-**Note:** This only configures cuPy to use current RMM resource for allocations.
+**Note:** This only configures CuPy to use the current RMM resource for allocations.
 It does not initialize nor change the current resource, e.g., enabling a memory pool.
 See [here](#memoryresource-objects) for more information on how this can be done.